funktionale-programmierung/bob2015/2021/hupel.md

 [@larsr_h](http://www.twitter.com/larsr_h)

 Lars is a consultant with INNOQ in Munich, Germany.
-He has been using Scala for quite a while now, and is known as one of the founders of the Typelevel initiative which is dedicated to providing principled, type-driven Scala libraries in a friendly, welcoming environment.
-A frequent conference speaker and community representative at the Scala Center Advisory Board, he is active in the open source community, particularly in Scala.
-He also enjoys programming in and talking about Haskell, Prolog, and Rust.
+They have been using Scala for quite a while now, and are known as one of the founders of the Typelevel initiative which is dedicated to providing principled, type-driven Scala libraries in a friendly, welcoming environment.
+A frequent conference speaker and community representative at the Scala Center Advisory Board, they are active in the open source community, particularly in Scala.
+They also enjoy programming in and talking about Haskell, Prolog, and Rust.